adam2am/anti-mouse/less-motion/#features.md

 # Currently
-- now after single tap if I tap fast its sending not the 1 shifted key but 2 shifted keys
+- great, now what if I pressed 1 tap of caps, but then decided to enter a regular editing mode, is there a way to switch back to default editing capslock powerbuton mode?

 - after single tap it should send only 1 shifted key and they stop doing it, but it keeps doing it sending shifted keys only after 1 caps tap